-Tier I is the least serious class of sex offenders in the Nevada Sex Offender Registry, and their identities are not publicly searchable in the database.
+Tier I is the least serious class of sex offenders in the Nevada Sex Offender Registry, and their identities are not publicly searchable in the database unless the victim was a child.
 Tier I (a.k.a.
 "Tier 1") offenders are required to register for 15 years, and they must personally check in with police once each year.

 Tier I status applies to defendants convicted of certain non-violent Nevada sex crimes, such as the:

 - Nevada crime of open or gross lewdness;